computational-psychology/hrl/docs/templates/eyetracking.md

 ```

 A **drift check** is done at the start of every trial, which is the recommended
-practice: it measures how far the calibration has drifted since the last one and
+practice.
+It measures how far the calibration has drifted since the last one and
-corrects for it, and lets the experimenter recalibrate by pressing Escape.
+corrects for it, and it lets the experimenter recalibrate by pressing Escape.

 Recording then starts, and the display goes up: